 Angkor Wat mentioned in the story line was actually a Buddhist temple.
 It was built to shelter both the Emarald Buddha and the copies of Tripitaka, during the reign of Suryavarman I. The actual stone temple of Angkor Wat of today was built later during the reign of Suryavarman II presumably on the same site as the old temple.

-- Khmer-mon vs Mon-Khmer Identification
+- Khmer-Mon vs Mon-Khmer Identification

-Mistakenly identify that the Mon Culture predated the Khmer, western scholars used the word Khmer-mon as the common reference to same culture before the split.
-Khmer scholars preferred the word "Khmer-mon" instead since the Khmer (or Meru) Culture was actually the common culture for all Southeast Asia, long before the split (Prehistory:).
+Mistakenly identify that the Mon Culture predated the Khmer, western scholars used the word Khmer-Mon as the common reference to same culture before the split.
+Khmer scholars preferred the word "Khmer-Mon" instead since the Khmer (or Meru) Culture was actually the common culture for all Southeast Asia, long before the split (Prehistory:).

 - A tale of the Ari Monks

 Seeing that the people had been fondly clinging to the doctrine of the Ari lords for thirty generations of kings at Pagan, Anawrataminsaw, filled with virtue and wisdom, rejected the rank heresies of the Ari lords and followed the precepts of Shin Arahan, known as Dhammadassi.
 Where upon those Ari lords, in order that people might believe their doctrine, made manuscripts to suit their purpose, and placed them inside a thahkut tree.
 And when the thahkut tree became covered with scale and bark they sought and seduced fit interpreters of dreams, and made them read and publish the manuscripts found in the thahkut tree.
-So that the king and all the people misbelieved (GPC: A tale of the Ari).
+So that the king and all the people misbelieve (GPC: A tale of the Ari).

-- Prehistorical Transformation of the Khmer-Mon Culture
+- Prehistorical Evolution of the Khmer-Mon Culture